Power Supplies

 POWER SUPPLIES

-Jane Kits offer several different power supplies for use with our plating kits and supplies.
+Jane Kits offer two different power supplies for use with our plating kits and supplies.
 All our complete Electroplating Kits include a power supply.
 Our 4, 10, 20 and 30 litre Electroplating Kits include the 5 amp power supply unit and connecting leads.
-The Electroplating Kits can be purchased with the standard 5 amp or optional 15 amp power supply for the same price.
-You can also choose an option to modify to our compact 3.75 amp power supply or upgrade to the 40 amp power supply at an additional price.

 The output or current relative to electroplating is referred to as ampere.
 The amount of ampere or amps/current required to plate an item is relative to the surface area in square centimetres of the item or items you wish to plate.
 Below is an approximate output required for different electroplating procedures: